Black Friday 2019: The best early deals

-Black Friday arrives Nov.
-29, with Cyber Monday following three days later.
-It's all quiet on the Cyber front right now, but the Black Friday deal machine is buzzing.
-For starters, check out the major Black Friday ads that have been revealed.
-From there, head to Amazon's holiday deals, Costco's massive holiday-sale catalog and Walmart's roster of early Black Friday deals.
-We're also liking a lot of the stuff from Best Buy's Black Friday ad, which includes some early doorbusters).
-Be sure not to miss the tail end of Target's while Target's two-day preview sale, which wraps up today.
-You already missed Sam's Club one-day sale, but rest assured we'll have the scoop on its real Black Friday sale soon.

-Good news: You don't have to keep tabs on all this madness -- we're doing it for you.
-We're closely monitoring all the Black Friday (and, while we're at it, Cyber Monday) deals between now and early December.
+As always, we're closely monitoring all the Black Friday (and, while we're at it, Cyber Monday) deals between now and early December.
 And to make life easier, we're pulling the wheat from the chaff, focusing on the items we think are genuinely good buys.
 See our preliminary picks below, followed by some general Black Friday info.

+Note that many of the early deals have expired as of today, but we expect most of them to return, so we've kept them corralled at the bottom.

+Need new specs?
+Between now and Cyber Monday, promo code Black65 will net you a hefty 65% off any frames at GlassesUSA.

 Borrowing a page from McDonald's, which now charges the same price for any size drink, Mint Mobile will sell you any of its 3-month plans for $15 per month.
 Why?
 Tough to say, but the obvious winner here is the 12GB option, which normally runs $25 per month (already an excellent deal).